 Creating an oil-resistant coating and overall comfortable viewer will make people more confident in sharing their viewer without being embarassed.

-The competitive analysis was very helpful in determining a gap and deciding on a feature list for the viewer (oil resistant coating + soft nose piece, color), as well as for the future website – to create a seamless experience: get a viewer – get an experience, and while waiting for delivery – watch these games online, select and download the games to play.
+The competitive analysis was very helpful in determining a gap and deciding on a feature list for the viewer (oil resistant coating + soft nose piece, color), as well as for the website – to create a seamless experience: get a viewer – get an experience, and while waiting for delivery – preview VR games online, select and download the experiences to play.

+Having an experience in manufacturing, I carefully researched and selected an equipment needed, machines, and material vendors – to be precise with the specs for both, the box and the lenses.
 Several samples were manufactured to see the production quality and to evaluate the features.
-Next – the first batch production.
+Next stage was the first batch production.

-Some of the discoveries were made thanks to the pitfalls and failures of the first batch manufacturing: part of the viewers was considered defective due to the wrong lenses.
+Some of the discoveries were made thanks to the pitfalls and failures of the first manufactured batch: part of the viewers was considered defective due to the wrong lenses.
 Despite this, it was decided to test both, the first and the second batch viewers as well as some of the previous samples of various quality were added to observe and compare people's reaction.

 7 of 10 Experienced users aged 9-35 had a very bad first VR experience (low quality lenses, wrong ipd, wrong cardboard box) even though they stil liked it.